WALDORF PEDAGOGY IN PRIMARY

 In primary school, the rhythm, form, limits and authority of the teacher come together to create and inspire structure in the management of classroom life.
 Consciously offering space, the teacher offers freedom and stimulates a mood of positive discipline.
 Standards and codes of conduct are designed to promote care and respect for people and objects in the child’s environment.
 They are clear, transparent and understandable to teachers, parents and students, at a general level and in its details, as well as its consequences.
 When conflictive situations occur, they are treated case by case and remedial solutions are promoted.

 Education needs the support and interest of families, and the children always benefit when this collaboration is mutually supportive.
 Teachers propose several trimesterly pedagogical meetings to present aspects of the child’s curriculum or evolution and individual interviews or family visits.

-Taking into account that the pioneer group of la Escuela Krisol Waldorf-Steiner is in the second year of Primary, the Primary School is composed of:
+Taking into account that the pioneer group of la Escuela Krisol Waldorf-Steiner in 2019-2020 is in the third year of Primary, the Primary School is composed of:

 María Romo: Eurythmy Teacher

 Boglárka Ferenczy: English teacher

 The school timetable is from 08.30 to 13.30 for first and second class and from 8.30 to 14.15 for third class and follow.
 The applicable school calendar is that of the Departament d’Ensenyament de la Generalitat de Catalunya, with the local holiday days of Premià de Dalt.